 The Metropolitan Airports Commission is a self-funded public corporation, using rents and fees paid by airport users, not general tax dollars, to fund operations.
 Capital improvements are funded through Passenger Facilities Charges, aviation grants, bonding and revenues generated through airport operations.

-On average, more than 400,000 landings and takeoffs (aircraft operations) occur at MSP every year.
+On average, prior to the COVID-19 pandemic, more than 400,000 landings and takeoffs (aircraft operations) occurred at MSP every year.
+Those numbers are recovering.
 Most operations occur during daytime hours.
 However, to accommodate cargo business and flight schedule changes, some overnight operations are necessary.

 Visit the Metro Airports website to view detailed passenger and operations reports.

-MSP served more than 37 million travelers in 2016 making it 16th in North America in terms of number of passengers served annually.
+MSP served more than 31 million travelers in 2022 making it 19th busiest in North America in terms of the number of passengers served annually.

 For even more passenger data, please visit the Metro Airports website.